Skip to content

 }

-The code just displayed is equivalent to:
+The for loop above is equivalent to:

 initialization;